lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 Here the UseCase's `eventViewReady()` method accesses contacts from a `ContactManager`, which is provided by the `EntityGateway` .
 It processes each Contact entity by converting it to a ContactListPresentationModel and then sending it to the UseCaseOutput.
 Note that this PresentationModel is not the same as the previous one in that it contains fewer properties.

-The array ContactEntities is not copied directly to the Presenter.
+The array of ContactEntities is not copied directly to the Presenter.
+Each Entity is sent one at a time.

-Before the contacts are sent to the Presenter, a Start message is sent.
-The Start message tells the Presenter to prepare for the new incoming list.
-You can pass any titles or non-repeating data representing the whole list as parameters to the method.
+Before the contacts are sent to the Presenter as UseCaseOutput, a Start message is sent.
+The Start message tells the UseCaseOutput to prepare for the new incoming list.
+You can pass titles or other non-repeating data which describes the whole list, as parameters to the method.

 After the contacts are sent to the Presenter, an End message is sent.
 The End message tells the Presenter all contacts have been sent.
 You can pass totals or other calculated data as parameters to the method.

-There are two other results of processing shown here: the error case and the zero case. both of these outcomes are processed in the same way as the non-zero cases.
+Two other results of processing shown here: the error case and the zero case.

-Note that you can pass the  contact properties as individual parameters, instead of using a PresentationModel struct.
+Note that you can opt to pass the Contact properties as individual parameters to the UseCaseOutput methods, instead of using a PresentationModel struct.

 ```swift
 class ContactListUseCase {